jgarber623/sixtwothree.org/src/blog/_posts/2014-07-16-the-internet-never-forgets.md

 From this experience, I've been reminded of two things:

 1. The content I create online is incredibly important and should exist first on a domain that I own and have control over.
 Remember, [cool URLs don't change](http://www.w3.org/Provider/Style/URI.html).
 2. The Internet Archive is a global treasure.
-I encourage you to [make a donation](https://archive.org/donate/) to support the efforts of the fine people who dedicate their careers to preserving our digital culture.
+You should [make a donation](https://archive.org/donate/) and support the efforts of the fine people who dedicate their careers to preserving our digital culture.

 I encourage you all to take a moment and consider the importance of preserving your online creations for yourself, your family, and for future generations.